According to PwC, GenAI could improve operational efficiency, which might indirectly reduce carbon footprints in business processes.1

 6. Real-time warnings

-With data provided from air quality monitors, AI can offer insights on the impact of air quality on people and help decide on health protection policies.11
+With data provided from air quality monitors, AI can offer insights on the impact of air quality on people and help decide on health protection policies.12

 Also, by processing data from different monitors in real time, it can send out alerts when pollution levels spike.
-This way, people can act right away: stay in or wear masks.
+This way, people can act right away: either stay in or wear a mask.

 7. Predictive models

-Developed with AI and machine learning models, predictive models can forecast information such as air-pollutant concentration.
+Developed with AI and machine learning, predictive models can forecast information such as air pollutant concentrations.

 Real-life example: Engineers from Cornell designed a model that can calculate the fine particulate matter (PM2.5), which is the soot, dust, and exhaust from trucks and cars that gets into people’s lungs.
-Using these models, future negative impacts can be avoided.13
+These models allow risks to be identified earlier, enabling preventive action before environmental or health impacts escalate.14

 Biodiversity